 This achievement, according to several quite outspoken speakers, had been against a background of ‘trying times’, ‘troublesome waters’, ‘anxiety and vexation of spirit’ – and ‘harassing memories’ of one or two who ‘made his life unbearable.’

-Arthur Hibbett’s ‘monument to his work for education‘ was the opening of the Beacon School for Mentally Disabled Children at Lichfield and it was here that the Walsall Education Committee chose to make its Retirement Presentation to my Grandfather. in 1925. efw.
-2014.
+Arthur Hibbett’s ‘monument to his work for education‘ was acknowledged to be the opening of the Beacon School for Mentally Disabled Children at Lichfield and it was here that the Walsall Education Committee chose to make its Retirement Presentation to my Grandfather in 1925.

 PRESS CUTTING 1.
-Report on Walsall Education Committee Meeting 16th Dec.1925.
+Observer Report on Walsall Education Committee Meeting 16th Dec.1925.

+OFFICIAL’S RETIREMENT.
 Walsall Education Committee’s Tribute to Mr. A. Hibbett.
+Twenty-Five Years Service

 At the meeting of the Walsall Education Committee, reference was made to the fact that the Secretary, Mr. Arthur Hibbett, was retiring at the end of the year, and a resolution was unanimously adopted paying the highest tribute to Mr. Hibbett as ‘a wise and able administrator’ who had rendered marked services in the cause of education in Walsall during the last 25 years, first as Inspector of Schools, and during the past eight years as Secretary of the Education Committee.